WebGoat/WebGoat/platformQuickStarts/GCP/GKE-Docker/README.md

 This should complete with no errors.

-Use the following command to see information about the deployment
+Use the following command to see information/status about the deployment
 - `kubectl describe deployment  webgoat-dpl --namespace=webgoat`

 After a few minutes the service endpoint should be ready.
 You can check the status with
 - `kubectl describe service  webgoatsvc --namespace=webgoat`

-In the output you should see a message like "Created Load..."  after a "Creating load..." which means that the public facing loadbalancer (even thou there is just one container running!) is ready.
+In the output you should see a message like "Created load..."  after a "Creating load..." which means that the public facing loadbalancer (even thou there is just one container running!) is ready.

 ## Test Deployment